 “home”.
 Bacteria are able to stick to metals, plastics, and stones even stronger than to your bladder lining cells.

 Any foreign body provides an ideal surface for biofilms to form on.
-If you have been experiencing chronic UTIs and have a stone, a catheter, or bladder mesh you would want that removed or at least replaced in order to be successful in bacterial biofilm UTI treatment.
+If you have been experiencing chronic UTIs and have a stone, a catheter, or bladder mesh, or an IUD you would want that removed or at least replaced in order to be successful in bacterial biofilm UTI treatment.

 A couple important points about changing a catheter from Nature.com: